XMPro/Blueprints-Accelerators-Patterns/docs/_patterns/Asset-Monitoring-Binary-Classification.md

   * SQL Server
   * SQL Username
   * SQL Password (Encrypted)
+{: .notice}

 ### 2. Run SQL Scripts

-&nbsp;&nbsp;2.1 Execute the scripts in SQL Server<br />
+* Execute the scripts in SQL Server<br />
-&nbsp;&nbsp;2.2 Ensure the data is successfully loaded into the database {: .notice--info}
+* Ensure the data is successfully loaded into the database {: .notice--info}

 ### 3. Import the Data Stream